 - Plain, unsalted peanut butter (avoid brands sweetened with xylitol)

 - Small amounts of plain bread

 - Carrots, apples, green beans, and many other whole fruits and veggies

 For more on what dogs can and can’t eat, check out our series of “Can My Dog Eat?” articles here.

 It’s only natural to want to treat your dog, and if she doesn’t have allergies or a particularly sensitive stomach, a morsel of human food here or there won’t hurt.
 But avoid the dangerous foods listed above, and remember: moderation is key.
 Most of your dog’s food should be, well, dog food.
 Happy snacking to you and your pooch!

-Preview image via flickr/trustypics
+Hero image via flickr/trustypics